 1976 first cohort of students completed the program

 Tuition and additional fees for the 2023 program are $4,975.
 The Publishing Institute may be taken for six quarter hours of graduate credit at no extra cost.

 DPI offers four different scholarships to accepted applicants.
 Please submit a Denver Publishing Institute Scholarship application along with your general application through the online application system.
 Priority will be given to those applying for early acceptance.

 DPI Community Scholarship

-Thanks to the generosity of countless alumni and friends, we will be able to offer multiple scholarships for BIPOC applicants to the Denver Publishing Institute via the DPI Community Scholarship.
+Thanks to the generosity of countless alumni and friends, we will be able to offer multiple scholarships for students from historically underrepresented groups to the Denver Publishing Institute via the DPI Community Scholarship.

 The Carolyn Kroll Reidy Memorial Scholarship